-Any child who comes to Woodlands School must have an Education, Health and Care (EHC) Plan or a Statement of Special Educational Need.
+Any child who comes to Woodlands School must have an Education, Health and Care (EHC) Plan.

 Most commonly the children will have learning needs associated with Profound and Multiple Learning disabilities, Severe Learning disabilities and complex Moderate Learning disabilities.

 Within this range we are resourced to meet the learning styles of students with a wide range of needs including autistic spectrum and communication disorders, hearing impairments, visual impairments and physical disabilities.

 Students admitted to Woodlands are likely to achieve within the range P1 to Year 1/2 of the National Curriculum.

 The school has a therapeutic provision – The Loft.
 There is no direct admission to this provision.
 All pupils will be assessed as to whether they could integrate successfully into an appropriate class group.
 Additional support from the therapeutic staff in The Loft is allocated on a needs basis and is intended as a ‘revolving door’ provision and not a permanent placement.

 Placement at the school is agreed by the local authority Special Needs Assessment Group (SPAG) following detailed assessment of pupil needs and full consultation with all partners in the process.

 The aim is to ensure that parents are well informed as parental choice is paramount.